celestiaorg/celestia-app/docs/architecture/adr-011-optimistic-blob-size-independent-inclusion-proofs-and-pfb-fraud-proofs.md

 For normal-sized PFBs the Proof size will be worth it from blob size x to y depending on how many shares the PFB occupies.
 If the PFB is guaranteed to be in one share then it is always worth from blob size x.
-For Huge PFBs that span over 4 shares the PFB Proof will be worth it from blob size z.
+For huge PFBs that span over 4 shares the PFB Proof will be worth it from blob size z.
-Detailed analysis of x,y and z will follow if the general concept makes sense.
+Detailed analysis of x, y and z will follow if the general concept makes sense.

 ## Alternative Approaches